Designing and delivering pre-apprenticeships

-Learning and Work Institute is working in partnership with J.P.
+Learning and Work Institute is working with the support of J.P.
 Morgan to explore and promote best practice in the delivery of pre-apprenticeship programmes in Europe and other parts of the world.
-This builds upon successful work undertaken in 2018-19.
-The current stage of the project involves identifying effective pre-apprenticeship programmes, producing a series of case studies and facilitating innovative peer learning and knowledge exchange amongst providers.

 We’re focussing on identifying and promoting programmes that enable young people from all backgrounds to gain the skills and experience they need, to successfully bridge the gap to an apprenticeship.
 Alongside identifying what works, we’re particularly interested in programmes that have developed good practice in four key areas:

-Alongside a range of research we carried out deep dive study visits to five organisations where we explored their pre-apprenticeship programmes in detail, speaking to providers, employers and young people, as well as carrying out observations of learning both in the classroom and in the workplace.
+Alongside a range of research, we carried out deep dive study visits with organisations where we explored their pre-apprenticeship programmes in detail, speaking to providers, employers and young people, as well as carrying out observations of learning both in the classroom and in the workplace.

 These case studies demonstrate the ways in which pre-apprenticeship programmes are designed and delivered in a range of country contexts.
 They particularly showcase how pre-apprenticeships can support young people from disadvantaged backgrounds to move into high quality apprenticeships.